A to Z Challenge Day 15: O .

 Ollie Tuloolah Tubithah Dethoolah Ardellis Devadisl is one very lucky girl.
 Her wondrous name comes from not one relative.
 No, Ollie (for short, just today), is named after SIX aunts.
 This story is about what is like to be Ollie for one day.
 What does a little girl with such an astonishing name do all day?
 Let me tell you a little about what she loves.

 Ollie loves to get up early and dress herself.
 She is always a fashion statement by the time she goes downstairs to help make breakfast.
 Ollie’s fashion sense leans towards couture by afternoon, when she plays dress-up.
-Purple polka dot socks and pearls are lovely this time of year, don’t you agree?
+Purple polka dot socks and White South Sea Pearls are lovely this time of year, don’t you agree?
 Ollie loves to do more than those girly things.

 Ollie is also a deep thinker.
 Lying in the green, lush grass, Ollie loves to daydream.
 I wonder if she looks at the fluffy-white clouds and finds animals.
 I do, don’t you?
 Ollie loves to do so many things during the day, it is hard to describe them all.
 I do know she is an avid reader, often found under her covers, with a flashlight, reading the latest children’s bestseller.